 All of the required application materials must be returned in the same envelope.
 The check or money order for payment of the application fee must be payable to the “State of Michigan.”

 For a Child Care Center, the estimated start-up costs currently range from $1,470.00 to $4,830.
 The costs involved will vary depending on the size of the center, number of staff, capacity of children and repairs needed as a result of inspections.
-See www.michigan.gov/lara for a breakdown of specific costs.
+For a breakdown of specific costs, please click here.
 It is recommended that you obtain zoning approval and a lead risk assessment (if the building was built prior to 1978) before signing a lease or contract, as required repairs and fees may determine whether the location should be used.
 Always get good estimates of work and expected costs before making a commitment.

 5. OTHER CAREERS AND CREDENTIALS

 Any experience gained as a child care provider may apply in many areas of work involving children, including elementary education, hospitals and medical offices, summer camps, libraries and parks and recreation programs.
 Many community colleges and universities offer secondary education programs and degrees in Child Development and Education.

 If your application for a registration or license is denied, you have the right to appeal the decision and request a hearing that will be conducted before an Administrative Law Judge.